PRAVESH-RATHEE/PRAVESH-RATHEE/README.md

 - :telescope: I’m working as a AI Software Engineer and contributing to develop solutions based on Artificial Intelligence.

-- :seedling: Exploring Data Science and Deep Learning.
+- :seedling: Exploring Deep Learning & Data Science.

 - :zap: In my free time, I solve problems on GeeksforGeeks and LeetCode.